 The cradle of evolutionary theory, the Galapagos enchanted Darwin.
 This archipelago is characterised by stark lava fields, brown-toothed craters and strangely photogenic cactus forests growing from the rich volcanic soil.
 This is as intimate a wildlife encounter as anyone could hope for, snorkelling with nonchalant turtles, sharks and rays, or sharing beach time with blue-footed boobies or snoozing sea lions.

 The thin country packs a serious punch in the geological stakes.
 The Chilean Lake District is Osorno’s handiwork – the cooling lava from ancient eruptions created the scaffold for the rapids and waterfalls that feed the jewel-coloured lakes.
-For thousands of years erosion from the pummelling water has done the rest, chiselling the rocks into a natural work of art best viewed from a scenic boat ride across the emerald Laguna Verde.
+For thousands of years erosion from the pummelling water has done the rest, chiselling the rocks into a natural work of art best viewed from the saddle or a scenic boat ride.